Vision-Based Online Key Point Estimation of Deformable Robots: Methods

 \subsection{Camera Realignment}

 No explicit camera calibration is needed and the camera configuration is implicitly learned by the CNN.
 This design choice limits the cameras' positions to be fixed relative to the soft robot during the data collection.
-To alleviate the need for retraining, fiducial markers (\textit{AprilTags})\cite{olson2011apriltag} are attached to the robot's base.
-The camera's translation and rotation relative to the base can be extracted from the image of the fiducial markers.
+To alleviate the need for retraining, fiducial markers (\textit{AprilTags}) are attached to the robot's base.\cite{olson2011apriltag} The camera's translation and rotation relative to the base can be extracted from the image of the fiducial markers.
 Our realignment utility for the camera pose compares the camera's current and previously saved positions relative to the fiducial markers.
 With this utility, users can set up the RGB cameras close to the configuration during data collection and reuse the trained CNN repeatedly.

-While this supervised approach still requires a motion capture setup to initially collect the ground truth data for training, the cameras can be moved without requiring retraining.
-A user can realign their cameras to approximately match the original poses relative to the robot's base and still perform inference using the original training data.
-Given our realignment utility, the trained model still successfully estimates the shape of the robot without requiring a motion capture system.
+While this supervised approach still requires a motion capture setup to initially collect the ground truth data for training, the user can realign their cameras to perform inference using the original training data.
+Given our realignment utility, the cameras can be reset to the approximate same relative poses to the robot's base, then the trained model can successfully estimate the key point positions of the robot without requiring a motion capture system to retrain.